bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/README.md

 On all devices inputs and outputs are moved based on the physical layout of the chip and shape of the circuit board to make routing easier.

+Particular notes on this part:

+- The Vref pin can only be pin 2 / RA3.
+- Analog input must be on Port A.
+  - Thus the BackEMF signal must go into a Port A pin.
+- It is acceptable to leave pins 11, 12, and 13 disconnected if not using USB.

 ### H-Bridge

 The H-Bridge controls the current to the motor.
 It is driven by a PWM signal generated by the micro-controller.
 The software generates 4 PWM signals, P1A-P1D, which are used to control speed and direction.

 The H-bridge is simply 4 high power MOSFETs arranged in an H configuration.
-This design uses two discrete dual MOSFET chips which is a common arrangement.
+This design uses two discrete dual MOSFET chips each with 1 PNP and 1NPN MOSFET, which is a common arrangement.
 Resistors are placed on the gate inputs to prevent inrush from damaging the micro-controller.
 Dodes D31-D24 are placed across each MOSFET to disapate any reverse current.

 In order to calculate BackEMF, a 100nf capacitor C31 is added to reduce signal noise.
-The resistors R33 and R34 then reduce the voltage to an appropriate level for the analog input of the micro-controller.
+The resistors R35 and R36 then reduce the voltage to an appropriate level for the analog input of the micro-controller.
 By monitoring this voltage the micro-controller can calculate the load.

 ### Functions